Skip to main content

 Data Analyst

-The content of this Pathway has been agreed by ODAG Consultants Ltd. This is the only Apprenticeship Pathway for Data Analyst approved for use in Wales that is eligible for Welsh Government funding.
+The content of this Pathway has been agreed by ODAG Consultants Ltd. This is the only Data Analyst Apprenticeship Pathway for the Digital Technology sector approved for use in Wales that is eligible for Medr funding.

 Learning Programme Content